 Council meets regularly to debate and decide on issues that concern you.
-As a resident, you can observe council meetings and give your input.
-These meetings also offer you a chance to hear all the arguments and understand the reason behind council's decisions.
+These meetings also offer residents a chance to hear all the arguments and understand the reason behind council's decisions.

 Meetings are held at Burnaby City Hall twice a month on Monday evenings at 5 pm.
-During the year, two meetings will be held in the community.
 Please check the calendar to confirm date and location details.

 You may request to appear before the council to make a presentation, request an action, provide an update on community projects or programs, or discuss issues that are not currently under consideration by Council.
 You can appear as an individual or a group.
 Request to Legislative Services by noon on the Tuesday before the meeting by completing our online request form, or submitting a letter, email or fax to the mayor and council.

 - Council may hear 2 delegations per meeting at the start of the session.
 Once the 2 delegation limit is met, additional requests will be moved to the next available council meeting.

 - You’ll be allowed 10 minutes for your presentation, after which the council may ask questions or make comments.